All Episodes

 You're doing a fantastic job.

-What I wanted, what I told the screen was that I can't believe we I don't know how Doug, I mean, rush, find you people, because all the marks and you and uh the the other thing uh the other thing I wanted to ask you was, what have they been doing with David Limba?
+What I wanted, what I told the screener was that I can't believe I don't know how, Doug, I mean, Rush finds you people, because all the mocks and you and the other thing that the other thing I wanted to ask you was, what have they been doing with David Limbaugh?

-I mean, what has he been hiding them out someplace?
+I mean, when has he been hiding him out someplace?

 Well, this guest host didn't hide him, as you know.